Kiran-Jones/tse/crawler/README.md

 ## Complilation and Testing
 `make` compliles all needed files and creates an excecutable, named crawler. `make test` can be used to test the crawler.
 By default, verbose logging is enabled.
 To disable this feature, comment out the line `test: TESTING = -DLOGGING`, as specified in the Makefile. `make valgrind` will run a memory test using crawler, which is passed without memory leaks.
 Finally, `make clean` can be used to delete all files created by other `make` commands.

+## Known Issues
+There are no known issues with this module.